TheDeanLab/navigate/docs/source/beginner.rst

     * Alternatively, one can select from one of several default values in the :guilabel:`Default FOVs` section.

     .. note::
-        The :guilabel:`FOV Dimension (microns)` is automatically calculated based on the :guilabel:`Number of Pixels` and the `pixel_size` as specified in the `zoom` section of your your ``configuration.yaml`` file.
+        The :guilabel:`FOV Dimensions (microns)` is automatically calculated based on the :guilabel:`Number of Pixels` and the `pixel_size` as specified in the `zoom` section of your your ``configuration.yaml`` file.

         .. code-block:: yaml